Summary: Shepard burns.

 "Hey, Liara.
 Just doing some cleaning," she said, and fished the bottle out from behind her spare pair of boots.

-"I shouldn't be surprised that it's taken you this long to care for your cabin.
-The mess is..."
+"I shouldn't be surprised that it's taken you this long to attend to your cabin.
+The mess below is..."

 "Overwhelming?"
 Shepard suggested.